scohenpelletier1/git-project-scohenpelletier1/README.md

         The file contents as a String

 void createBlob()
     Gets the SHA1 hash of a file, and creats a new BLOB file with the hash as its name.
 Then, the file contents are copied over into the BLOB file.
+Finally, it's confirmed that the BLOB file is in the objects directory

     Parameters:
         repoName - The name of the repository

+    Returns:
+        true if the file is found in the objects directory and false otherwise.

 ==GitTester.java==
 Method Summary:
 createFile()
+resetObjectFiles()

 Method Details:
 createFile()